robtech21/terminalPy/README.md

-# terminal.py
+# terminalPy

-terminal.py is a terminal that got commands from cmd and GNU terminal!
+This is a fork of terminal.py, which is made by luksi-l. (https://github.com/luksi-l/terminal.py)

-simple commands: help,version,credits
+# Description

-find easter eggs!
+My goal for this project is to make a nice terminal that utilizes commands from Bash, Python, and some other shells potentially